fahadalshoaibi/birdieshop/README.md

 demo video:
 https://youtu.be/38HdxXJ3lLM
-i forgot to mention that firebase was used for the normal users while admin is hardcoded into db admin dashboard is for admin only, once admin logs in correctly, heoken for 1  is assigned a tday, that token is used to verify that the current user is admin if !token, redirect to admin login page also we got image labeling ai to function , detects single objects with mobilenet and multiple with coco ssd, both via tensorflow
+i forgot to mention that firebase was used for the normal users while admin is hardcoded into db admin dashboard is for admin only, once admin logs in correctly, he is assigned a token for 1 day, that token is used to verify that the current user is admin if !token, redirect to admin login page also we got image labeling ai to function , detects single objects with mobilenet and multiple with coco ssd, both via tensorflow display all products as "50% off"

 difficulties faced:
 implementing AI
-amount of time it took, I was only familiar with javascript going into this project so learning everything that I needed took me alot of time, I was planning on adding features to add reviews and ratings encryption was difficult, used online resources to help copilot has autofilled incorrect varible names multiple times leading to errors
+amount of time it took, I was only familiar with javascript going into this project so learning everything that I needed took me alot of time, I was planning on adding features to add reviews and ratings but ran out of time to do so. encryption was difficult, used online resources to help copilot has autofilled incorrect varible names multiple times leading to errors